cloudlinux/cloudlinux-doc/docs/limits/README.md

 * Current incoming traffic value

 :::tip Note
-The current version of CloudLinux network control system doesn’t limit network traffic volume for a specific period of time (for example 3GB per day), it limits only network bandwidth.
+The current version of CloudLinux OS Shared network control system doesn’t limit network traffic volume for a specific period of time (for example 3GB per day), it limits only network bandwidth.

 Network limits are supported only for processes inside LVE.
 By default it does not limit static content, but only PHP/cgi scripts processed by Apache and processes launched over ssh etc.
 :::